lhuria94/lhuria94.github.io/_posts/2019-10-20-creating-own-react-boilerplate.md

 ![Babel rc file](/assets/img/2019-10-20-creating-own-react-boilerplate/babelrc-file.png)
 To setup the `babel-loader` and make it work as a web pack loader, we would need to define the configuration like below in a file called `webpack.config.js` at the root of the project:
 ![Webpack config file](/assets/img/2019-10-20-creating-own-react-boilerplate/webpack-config.png)
-If we want to decode the configuration, then its just just telling Webpack to take in js, jsx code and use babel for transpiling and output the ES5 browser compatible code.
+If we want to decode the configuration, then its just telling Webpack to take in js, jsx code and use babel for transpiling and output the ES5 browser compatible code.
-4. **HTML Webpack Plugin**: This plugin helps to generate HTML files which ultimately servers Webpack generated bundles.
+4. **HTML Webpack Plugin**: This plugin helps to generate HTML files which ultimately serves Webpack generated bundles.
 That means, when webpack creates a new javascript bundled file, then it also needs a html file to server on the client side with the latest changes. <br/>
 Let's install the plugin and the loader as a dev dependency:
 ![Add html plugin](/assets/img/2019-10-20-creating-own-react-boilerplate/yarn-add-html-plugin.png)